U.S. Wants To Seize Iranian Tanker, Gibraltar Says

 The U.S. Department of Justice did not immediately respond to NPR's request for comment.

 Grace 1 was raided in waters off the coast of Gibraltar, a British territory, by Britain's Royal Marines on July 4.
-The tanker was impounded on suspicion of transporting oil to Syria — a breach of international sanctions against Bashar al-Assad's regime.
+The tanker was impounded on suspicion of transporting oil to Syria — a breach of international sanctions against Syrian President Bashar Assad's regime.

 Days later, Iran's Revolutionary Guard seized a British-flagged commercial oil tanker, called the Stena Impero, in the Strait of Hormuz — a vital shipping route linking the Middle East to the world.
 Iran also briefly detained a U.K.-owned oil tanker, Mesdar.

 The seizures this summer have escalated relations between the West and Tehran.
-Tensions already run high in the wake President Trump's withdrawal from the 2015 Iran nuclear deal.
+Tensions had already run high since President Trump's withdrawal from the 2015 Iran nuclear deal.

 Under the agreement, Iran said it would curb its nuclear programs in exchange for the U.S. easing of sanctions.
 The Trump administration has since imposed new economic sanctions on Iran and Iran said it has begun to enrich uranium above the levels established in the agreement.